timkelty/p-retry/readme.md

 Type: `Function`

-Decide if an error should be skipped and not count against the retry limit.
+Decide if an error should be "skipped".

-The `context` object contains the same information as `shouldRetry` and `onFailedAttempt`, including `error`, `attemptNumber`, `retriesLeft`, `skip`, and `skippedRetries`.
+Skipped errors do not consume retries or impact backoff, but still invoke `onFailedAttempt`.

-Skipped errors do not consume retries but still invoke `onFailedAttempt`.
+Receives the same `context` object as `shouldRetry` and `onFailedAttempt`.

 ```js
 import pRetry from 'p-retry';